Starmer says focus is on stopping Gaza suffering not on dissenting party members

 Sir Keir Starmer has sought to play down the divisions within Labour over his stance on the Israel-Hamas conflict, as he insisted his focus was on stopping the suffering in Gaza not on the “individual positions” of party members.

-It comes after two Labour council leaders called on him to resign, amid internal divisions and criticism over his refusal to back a ceasefire as the crisis continues to escalate.
+It comes after two Labour council leaders called on him to resign, in the latest sign of internal divisions within Labour amid unhappiness among some MPs and members over the refusal of Sir Keir to back a ceasefire as the crisis continues to escalate.

 “This isn’t about the particular position taken by individuals within the Labour Party.
 It is about alleviating that suffering.
 And just at the moment we desperately need humanitarian aid to get in faster into Gaza.”

-He said: “What we feel should be happening is that the leader of the opposition should in the least be applying pressure on the Prime Minister, on the Government, to call for a ceasefire and a release of all hostages.
+“What we feel should be happening is that the leader of the opposition should, in the least, be applying pressure on the Prime Minister, on the Government, to call for a ceasefire and a release of all hostages.

 He added: “The reason that a humanitarian pause is not good enough is because obviously the aid will get in but then the bombing, the attacks will start again.
 What we’re seeing is that these innocent civilians have got nowhere to escape to.